hex358/pysand/README.md

 ## Features

 * **Base Classes**:
   * Powder
   * Liquid
   * Gas
   * Fire
   * Plant
   * Seed
 * **Custom Interactions**.
-Each element can use a set of basic interactions (fire spreading into burnable elements, water flowing, etc.) and extend them using custom interactions.
+Each element can use a set of basic interactions (fire spreading into flammable elements, water flowing, etc.) and extend them using custom interactions.
 * **Configurable graphics**.
 PySand is done from the scratch on OpenGL.
 It provides basic abstractions and classes for drawing (see `./modules/render.py`).
-Feel free to add UI elements like buttons and scrollbars, and to configure shaders.
+Feel free to utilise UI elements like buttons and scrollbars, and to configure shaders.

 ## Installation